libp2p/docs/content/concepts/content-routing/overview.md

 holds certain data and the means to connect to them within a P2P network.

 One of the main challenges of content routing in P2P networks is scalability.
-As the number of peers increase, it becomes more difficult to efficiently find and retrieve the desired content due to the larger number of potential sources.
+As the number of peers increases, it becomes more difficult to efficiently find and retrieve the desired content due to the larger number of potential sources.

 In general, specific characteristics of P2P networks complicate this process, including: